spirrello/inet-test/README.md

-# App for testing packet loss using Go and sending email alerts
+# Test for packet loss and send email alerts using Go

 ## Requirements